Liam Bossin: Ireland

 Bossin signed for Cork City in the League of Ireland Premier Division ahead of the 2020 season.
 His debut came in the opening game of the season, a 1–0 loss to newly promoted Shelbourne.
 In February 2020 Bossin was hospitalised following a head injury against Finn Harps, being discharged the next day.
 On 4 August 2020, he played in the Munster Senior Cup Final as his side were beaten 2–0 by non league club Rockmount after extra time.
 Bossin finished the season with ten appearances in all competitions as Cork finished bottom of the table and were relegated to the League of Ireland First Division.

 Netherlands

 Bossin signed for Eerste Divisie side FC Dordrecht in January 2021.
 He made his debut in a 3–0 loss to Almere City on 22 January 2021.

+Oostende

+On 28 July 2023, Bossin signed for Challenger Pro League club Oostende on a three-year contract with the option for a further year.

+Return to Dordrecht

+On 19 July 2024, Bossin returned to Dordrecht, following Oostende's bankruptcy.

+Feyenoord

+On 23 January 2025, Bossin moved on loan to Feyenoord, with an option to buy.
+On 30 May 2025, Feyenoord announced that it had used the option to buy Bossin, signing him to the club for another two seasons.

 International career

-Despite being born in Belgium, Bossin qualifies to play for the Republic of Ireland through his Irish mother who is from Carrick-on-Suir.
+Despite being born in Belgium, Bossin qualifies to play for the Ireland through his Irish mother who is from Carrick-on-Suir.
 He has played for the Republic of Ireland U19s as well as the Republic of Ireland U21s.